navmenu

 • Electronic devices that are particularly voltage sensitive such as digital cameras possibly won't even turn on because the batteries don't hold a high enough voltage.

 If runtime at the cost of voltage really was a desirable thing then all batteries would have a resistor connected in series.
 It would lower the voltage available to the device using the battery, especially at high current (because there would be voltage drop across the resistor), but that would reduce current and thus extend runtime.
-Imagine a torch being run on this sort of battery - it would last longer but would never give adequate light.
-With its Consistency score Consumer would have us believe this would be a good thing.
+Imagine a torch being run on this sort of battery – it would last longer but would never give adequate light.
+With that Consistency score Paul Smith and Consumer would have us believe this would be a good thing.

 From Consumer's results the Energizer Recharge got 2455 mAh at the start of the test with an initial runtime of 138 minutes, meaning an average 1.07 A discharge rate.
-50% capacity at the end of the test, or 1227 mAh, with a 21% lower runtime, or 109 minutes, means an average of just 0.68 A. The significantly lower average discharge rate at the end of the test is a direct consequence of the lower voltage that the battery can maintain in its aged state.
-This is not a battery in a good condition; it would be rejected by many smart chargers.
+50% capacity at the end of the test, or 1227 mAh, with a 21% lower runtime, or 109 minutes, means an average of just 0.675 A. The significantly lower average discharge rate at the end of the test is a direct consequence of the lower voltage that the battery can maintain in its aged state.

 Battery Initial